World Heritage Day 2020: Current Theme, History and Significance

 According to the International Council on Monuments and Sites (ICOMOS):

 1. Inter-generational transfer of knowledge: To emphasise and exchange the importance of knowledge between generations to promote the ICOMOS ethos for the conservation and protection of cultural heritage.

 2. Youth Leadership: In each country, professionals will emerge and organise events that will focus on reaching the younger members of the wider public community by showcasing the creative use of social media.

 This communication process across the generations of heritage practitioners generates enriching exchanges.
 Even to combine the knowledge of experienced practitioners with the newer members will bring a more holistic approach to ongoing initiatives.

 Therefore, to celebrate World Heritage Day is an opportunity to emphasise the importance of safeguarding, conserving and preserving our heritage.
 Various conferences related to preserving heritage culture, lectures, training sessions, round-table discussions, poster sessions etc. will pave the importance of heritage and celebrates it on a wider scale.

 UNESCO World Heritage Sites in India

 A UNESCO World Heritage Site is a place that is listed by the United Nations Educational, Scientific and Cultural Organization as of special cultural or physical significance.
-Total number of UNESCO World Heritage Site in India are 37 (1 mixed, 7 Natural and 29 Cultural).

 World Heritage Day gives us an opportunity to conserve and preserve our heritage culture which paves an ancient importance.
 They have an outstanding universal value.